It feels good to take a little time.

-if you want to follow along, you can subscribe to slow tarot updates for free on patreon here.
+if you want to be notified for new slow tarot readings and posts, you can follow along for free on patreon here.

 ♒︎ – ♓︎